student ministries is back!

 Parents and students coordinate whatever plan works best for their family.
 Most parents allow their students to make their way to Wake or Shoreline on their own and reconnect after the service.
 Some parents prefer to drop off their child and pick them up.
 There is no official check-in, check-out system for grades 6-8.

-What types of retreats and events are offered for students in grades 6-8?
+What types of retreats and events are offered for students?

 We have several events and retreats throughout the year designed to help students grow in their faith and friendships.
 Typically, these include a fall retreat, and a spring in-town retreat.
 We also offer Fort Worth Experience in the summer where students learn to serve others in the name of Christ.